ncatlab/nlab-content/pages/8/4/9/1/1948/content.md

 =--

-This is argued in the begiining of the proof of [[Higher Topos Theory|HTT, lemma A.2.8.3]].
+This is argued in the beginning of the proof of [[Higher Topos Theory|HTT, lemma A.2.8.3]].

 +-- {: .un_prop}
 ###### Corollary